vstyoo/vstyoo/README.md

 ## Hi there 👀

-I'm _Van_, a student just starting out in the world of programming.
+I'm **Vstyoo**, a student just starting out in the world of programming.
-I enjoy creating design-related projects, that's why I'm interested in _frontend_ dev.
+I enjoy creating design-related projects, that's why I'm interested in **frontend** dev.

 Outside of VSCode, you can find me in the online game